-These graphs show the results of the 1993 binding referendum on voting systems, with a clear majority supporting a change to the mixed-member proportional (MMP) system.
-The result was, however, close with 53.8% of the valid votes supporting a change to MMP and 46.1% wanting to retain first-past- the-post (FPP).
-The second graph indicates a higher percentage of support for MMP in the North Island and a strong support for MMP among voters on the Māori roll.
+These graphs show the results of the 1993 binding referendum on voting systems, in which a majority supported a change to the mixed-member proportional (MMP) system.
+The result was close, with 53.9% of valid votes supporting a change to MMP and 46.1% wanting to retain first-past- the-post (FPP).
+The second graph shows that support for MMP was higher in the North Island and among voters on the Māori roll.

 Te whakamahi i tēnei tūemi